www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.examples.md

 repos.push.at.all
 ```
 ## Synchronize Servers
-This uses some commands of the OSI project.
+This uses some commands of the Shell project.
 Note, that `repo.synchronize.with` downloads sub repos,
 that are present on the remote, but not present at the local meta repo.
 ```